 Finally I went to my room on the club floor, and explored the excellent upgrade.
 Entering the room there is a small bathroom, and then the living room with a desk and large windows.

-This has to be one of the better upgrades I’ve been able to secure using Suite Night Awards at SPG properties.
-I’ve had some difficulty using them, so at times, I just burned them on my more typical mediocre hotels for my business travel rather than have them expire.
+This is one of the better upgrades I’ve been able to secure using Suite Night Awards at SPG properties.
+I’ve had some difficulty using them, so at times, I just burned them on my more typical mediocre hotels for my business travel and not have them expire.
 This was a nice change from my normal hotel experience.

-The rooms were separated with a sliding frosted glass door.
+A sliding frosted glass door separates the two rooms in the suite.
 The bedroom had another TV and a trouser press.
-There was light wood, and a light colored marble floor throughout the room.
+There was light wood, and a light-colored marble floor throughout the room.

 I very rarely take baths, but I actually did with this excellent tub.

 There was also a large walk in closet next to the toilet.